 John grew up southeast of Levelland, Texas, on a cotton and grain sorghum farm.
 In May 2012 he graduated summa cum laude from Texas Tech University with a Bachelor of Science in Agribusiness, and he was recognized for maintaining a 4.0 GPA.
 He also completed five internships during his time at Tech, two of which were in Washington, D.C., with U.S. Representative Kevin Brady and USDA's Economic Research Service.

-Emily Henry is an agent at SCIS.
+Emily Decker is an agent at SCIS.
 She started full-time with SCIS in May of 2014 upon her graduation from Texas Tech University.
 As a student, Emily worked for one year as an intern with SCIS.
 This experience helped her gain knowledge and appreciation of the industry and allowed her to be fully prepared to begin her career.

 Emily, a native of Crowell, Texas, appreciates being raised in a small agricultural community.
 Her background in agriculture has allowed her to develop a passion for the industry.
 Her family runs a small cow/calf operation and farms wheat and haygrazer.
 Emily chose to attend Texas Tech University where she pursued dual degrees.
 She graduated cum laude in the Spring of 2014 with a Bachelor’s of Science in Agricultural and Applied Economics and a Bachelor of Business Administration in General Business.